NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 Registry

-~/.kern/agents.json is the coordination point.
-Every agent registers itself on start:
+~/.kern/config.json is the coordination point.
+Every agent registers its path on start:

 {